Skip to content

 • Home Rules

-Each category contains configurable fields that define how the system should behave when required data is missing or unclear.
+Each category has configurable fields that specify how the system should respond when required data is missing or unclear.

 Screenshot 2025-12-02 at 11.49.47 AM